jamiemccarthy/unreliable/README.md

 The GitHub CI workflow in `.github/` ensures those tests are also run against against every compatible minor version of Ruby.
 Your PR won't trigger my GitHub project's workflow, but you're welcome to run your own, or ask me to run mine manually.

 Testing against ActiveRecord is done with [Combustion](https://github.com/pat/combustion), which stands up a local SQLite database and ActiveRecord-based models for it.
 This gives more reliable coverage than mocking unit tests within ActiveRecord itself, though I do some of that too.
-Coming soon, MySQL and Postgres testing.
+MySQL and Postgres testing are done using docker.

 ### Experiment